 Anyone serious about doing business on the Internet should have their own domain name!

 If you are truly serious about marketing your business online, you should definitely register and get a domain name.
-We will be happy to register a domain name for you as part of our web design and/or hosting services, or you can register it yourself.

 - It gives your business a professional and internet-established presence.

 - Choose a name that is short, memorable, not easily confused with others, hard to misspell and that relates to your core business.
 The maximum allowed size is 63 characters, however, it is advisable that you keep the name as short as possible.
 Short names are easier to type and remember than the longer one.

 - It should be easy to pronounce and easy to spell — make sure that it spells the same way as it sounds.

 - Domain names with special characters such as hyphens and under-bars are harder to describe to the customers over the phone, and is a good reason to not use them.
 There have been instances where customers have been accidentally sent to competitors who have the same names without special characters.

 - If at all possible, choose a name ending in “.com” (“dot-com”).
 This is still the most widely recognized ending and the most popular.
 When typing in a domain name, most people will, by default, try .com first.
 The next popular ending after .com is .net — but always try for a .com name if at all possible.